digitalproteomes/workflow-trucker/client-app/README.md

 ```

 ## packages.json

 -   check outdated packages with `npm outdated`
 -   update to the latest versin with `npm install <package>@latest`

 ## todos

 -   typed css classes, so there is referencial integrity
 -   use CDN for fast package downloads https://mobx.js.org/README.html

+### done todos

 -   use nameof workaround instead of magic strings https://schneidenbach.gitbooks.io/typescript-cookbook/nameof-operator.html